ibm-granite/granite-code-models/README.md

 ## Evaluation Results
 We conduct an extensive evaluation of our code models on a comprehensive list of benchmarks that includes but is not limited to HumanEvalPack, MBPP, and MBPP+.
 This set of benchmarks encompasses different coding tasks across commonly used programming languages (e.g., Python, JavaScript, Java, Go, C++, Rust).

 Our findings reveal that Granite Code models outperform strong open-source models across model sizes.
-To illustrate the performance of our. models, the figure below shows a comparison of `Granite-8B-Code-Base` and other open-source  LLMs, including recent high-performing general purpose base LLMs such as `Mistral-7B` and `LLama-3-8B`.
-For further information on evaluation results, please check our paper.
+The figure below illustrates how `Granite-8B-Code-Base` outperforms `Mistral-7B`, `LLama-3-8B`, and other open-source models in three coding tasks.
+We provide further evaluation results in our paper.

 <img src="./figures/GraniteCodeFigure1.png" />